Loading The VR School

 Banking starts the experience because students need a safe place for value before they can talk intelligently about income, budgets, credit, saving, investing, insurance, fraud, college, housing, entrepreneurship, and a life plan.

-See the AB 2927 course hubStudents open a simulated Educoin wallet, choose alerts, avoid a suspicious transfer, and explain why FDIC insurance matters for real-world bank accounts.
+See the AB 2927 course hubStudents open an EduCoin™ wallet profile, choose alerts, avoid a suspicious transfer, and explain why FDIC insurance matters for real-world bank accounts.

-Students decide which positive actions should earn Educoin and write a fairness policy.
+Students decide which positive actions should earn EduCoin™ and write a fairness policy.

-Students receive a simulated paycheck and reconcile it with their wallet balance.
+Students receive a simulated paycheck, reconcile it with their wallet balance, and classify tax-aware EduCoin™ activity for family review.

-Students build a 30/60/90-day Educoin budget and survive three surprise events.
+Students build a 30/60/90-day EduCoin™ budget and survive three surprise events.

 Students route rewards into spending, saving, giving, and long-term accounts.

-Students compare a no-fee plan against a high-APR plan and defend the safer choice.
+Students compare a no-fee plan against a high-APR plan, see how saving/spending habits affect their EduCoin™ bank profile, and defend the safer choice.

 Students build a college funding stack and flag risks for counselor review.